 Check out my full list of kid book box subscriptions for other options.

 Girls who are eight still very much love toys!
 They just like more sophisticated play.
+These are fun for the whole family sometimes, too!

-ShopDisney is a great place to find amazing, unique, and super fun and wanted gifts for 8-year-olds!
+ShopDisney is a great place to find amazing, unique, and super fun, and wanted gifts for 8-year-olds!
 My daughters are definitely still into lots of Disney products, especially Star Wars and Marvel characters.
 I know they’d have fun playing with the Rey Lightsaber from Star Wars: The Last Jedi.

 ShopDisney also has some amazing Disney LEGO sets!!
 My girls are totally into LEGO building and creating and want several new LEGO sets for Christmas and their birthday, so why not combine Disney princesses with their LEGO building?